How does your company respond to an internal emergency?

-How does your company respond to an internal emergency?
 Who responds to the incident?
-What is the role of the team or the individuals?
+What is the role of the team or individuals?
 How do different groups or departments organize the effort?
-In many companies, the response to an emergency involves a combination of two or more departments, but there are rarely written plans or processes that coordinate the response.
-The goal of this article is to build the case to support the development of the “Company Responder Team” concept in your organization.
+In many companies, the response to an emergency involves two or more departments, yet there are rarely written plans or processes to coordinate the response.
+The goal of this article is to build the case for developing the “Company Responder Team” concept in your organization.

 Company Responder Team Members